-Afghan citizens must travel to India only on e-visa, says Centre
+Afghan citizens must travel to India only on e-visas, says Centre

 India has introduced a new category of electronic visa to fast-track the applications of Afghans amid the turmoil in their country.

-All Afghan citizens must travel to India only on an e-visa, the Ministry of Home Affairs announced on Wednesday amid the turmoil in Afghanistan after the Taliban’s takeover.
+All Afghan citizens must travel to India only on an e-visas, the Ministry of Home Affairs announced on Wednesday amid the turmoil in Afghanistan after the Taliban’s takeover.

 On August 17, the government had announced a new category of electronic visa to fast-track the applications of Afghans who wished to travel to India.
 The new category is called “e-Emergency X-Misc Visa”.